 Rutherford Asset Planning Background

-Rutherford Asset Planning Portfolio Design
+Rutherford Asset Planning Investment Portfolio Design

 Your portfolio at this firm will balance risk and reward and seek sustainable growth as well as create income streams.
 To begin, your advisor will take time to understand your personal and financial situation to create a strategy that will help you achieve your desired wealth potential.
 Your advisor will consider your income and expenses as well as insurance concerns when developing your portfolio.
-Additionally, tax considerations and cash flow requirements will factor in as well.
+Tax considerations and cash flow requirements will factor in as well.

 Rutherford Asset Planning advisors "manage both risk and return goals," taking "no more risk than necessary to achieve a given target rate of return."
 Advisors use fundamental analysis, technical analysis, quantitative analysis and qualitative analysis when considering securities as investments.